-CLOUD COMPUTING Hybrid Cloud: may be established where several organisations have similar requirements and seek to share infrastructure so as to realise the economic and environmental benefits of cloud computing.
+CISSP Certified Information Systems Security ProfessionaL CLOUD COMPUTING Hybrid Cloud: may be established where several organisations have similar requirements and seek to share infrastructure so as to realise the economic and environmental benefits of cloud computing.
 This option may offer a higher level of privacy, security and/or policy compliance.
 In addition it can be economically attractive as the resources (storage, servers) shared in the community are already exploited and may have reached their return on investment.
 Public Cloud: (or external cloud) describes cloud computing in the traditional mainstream sense, whereby resources are dynamically provisioned on a self-service basis over the Internet, via web applications/web services, from an off-site third-party provider billed on a utility computing basis.
 Private Cloud: (or internal cloud) offer the ability to host applications or virtual machines in an organisation's (or partnership's) own set of hosts.
 These provide the benefits of utility computing - shared hardware costs, the ability to recover from failure, and the ability to scale up or down depending upon demand.
 GCSX Government Connect Secure extranet is a central government facility providing a secure private Wide-Area Network (WAN) between connected Local Authorities and other public organisations.
 IAAS Cloud infrastructure services, also known as 'Infrastructure as a Service' (IAAS) which delivers a server infrastructure environment as a service.
-Rather than purchasing servers, software, data-center space or network equipment the service is billed on a utility computing basis i.e. by the amount of resources consumed. ІСТ Information & Communication Technology.
-ISO 17799 Information Security Management Code of Practice Standard ISO 25999 Business Continuity / Disaster Recovery Standard ISO 27001 Information Security Management System (ISMS) Standard
+Rather than purchasing servers, software, data-center space or network equipment the service is billed on a utility computing basis i.e. by the amount of resources consumed.
+ICT Information & Communication Technology.
+IPVPN Internet Protocol Virtual Private Network provided by Virgin Media.
+The provision of a network linking remote buildings, making up part of the WAN.
+ISC 2 International Information System Security Certification Consortium - a non-profit organization which specializes in training and certifications for cyber security professionals.
+It has been described as the world's largest IT security organization.
+This organization is responsible for setting global cyber security training programmes including CISSP.

+ISO 17799 Information Security Management Code of Braci tice Standard 130 17799 Information Security Management Code of Practice Standard.
+ISO 25999 Business Continuity / Disaster Recovery Standard.
+ISO 27001 Information Security Management System (ISMS) Standard.
 ITIL ITIL® (the IT Infrastructure Library) is the most widely accepted approach to IT service management in the world.
 ITIL® provides a cohesive set of best practice, drawn from the public and private sectors internationally.
 It is supported by a comprehensive qualifications scheme, accredited training organisations, and implementation and assessment tools.
 The best practice processes promoted in ITIL® support and are supported by, the British Standards Institution's standard for IT service Management (BS15000).
-The standard includes the following components: -

-Service Management: Service Desk:

-Financial Management: Incident Management:

-Capacity Management: Problem Management:

-Continuity Management: Change Management

-Availability Management: Release Management

-Configuration Management:

-IPVPN Internet Protocol Virtual Private Network provided by Virgin Media.
-The provision of a network linking remote buildings, making up part of the WAN.

-PCI/DSS Payment Card Industry Data Security Standards

-SAAS Cloud application services or 'Software as a Service' (SAAS) deliver software as a service over the Internet, eliminating the need to install and run the application locally and simplifying maintenance and support.
+The standard includes the following components: Service Management: Service Desk: Financial Management: Capacity Management: Problem Management: Change Management Release Management Release Management NCSC UK National Cyber Security Centre PCI/DSS Payment Card Industry Data Security Standards SAAS Cloud application services or 'Software as a Service' (SAAS) deliver software as a service over the Internet, eliminating the need to install and run the application locally and simplifying maintenance and support.